 Snowdonia National Park might not seem the obvious choice as far as stag locations go, but we like to offer our groups something a little different.
 And in recent years, the concept of ‘wilderness stag weekends’ has seen a lot of interest.
 Just a group of lads getting away from it all in the middle of nature - man, the elements, a load of beer.
 Pure bliss.
 Plus, Snowdonia is not far from the coastal city of Bangor, where you’ll most likely be staying, which as a student locale has plenty of good pubs, bars and clubs for the evening.

 And of course Snowdonia’s mountainous majesty allows for some pretty spectacular settings for your weekend activities.
 You can get your kicks here with all manner of outdoor activities, such as Zip World, where you can ride the fastest zip line in the world, and the choppy rapids at the white water rafting centre of the UK.
 Plus of course, there’s the chance to climb Snowdon itself.
 Find out more with our guide to Snowdonia stag do’s below.

 Great if you are looking for

 Snowdonia may have that wilderness appeal, but it’s not remote.
 The region has excellent rail and road links with other parts of the UK, with Bangor the most obvious base for your stag do.
 Liverpool is just 90 minutes from Bangor by road or two hours by train, Manchester not much further, and London a little over three hours by rail.

 If you’re driving, let us know if you need us to arrange a stag do hotel in Bangor with parking for you.
 The city also has a handful of secure 24-hour car parks.
-We can arrange transfers for your activities if you prefer, so everyone in the group can relax.
+Although slightly limited, pre booking taxi's from your hotel to the activity location would also be an option.